Kara-Balta

 Kara-Balta is located on the northern slopes of the Kyrgyz Ala-Too, in the western part of Chüy Region, 62 km west of the capital of Bishkek.
 The road continues west through Kaindy toward Taraz, Kazakhstan.
 Another road goes south through the Töö-Ashuu Pass and then splits, one branch going west to Talas Province and the other south and then east through the Suusamyr valley to Balykchy on Lake Issyk Kul.
 It has a temperate climate.
 The terrain is flat, with a slight slope downwards from the south to the north.
+As one drives from Bishkek and enters Kara-Balta by the main road, a large monument of Jayil Baatir - one of the city's main attractions - greets the driver on the right-hand side.

+History

 The Chüy Valley has been settled since the 5th century, but after an invasion by Genghis Khan the area was inhabited mostly by nomads and pastoralists.
 However, the settlement became a town and flourished under the Khanate of Kokand.
+It was founded in 1825 under the Khanate of Kokand, and received city status in 1975 under the Soviets.

+During World War II, in 1942, the automobile battalions of the Polish Anders' Army were stationed and organized in Kara-Balta, before their evacuation from Kyrgyzstan to fight against Nazi Germany.